 After years of advocacy efforts to introduce the issue on Capitol Hill, Brian Leber plays an integral role in the Tom Lantos Block Burmese JADE Act, legislation to ban the importation of ruby and jade funding the brutal military dictatorship in Burma.
 As part of his efforts, Brian testifies before the US Congress and works closely with the government throughout the legislative process.

-Leber Jeweler moves to Chicago’s River North neighborhood west of the Magnificent Mile, a more convenient location for its growing clientele.
+Leber Jeweler moves to Chicago’s River North neighborhood. just west of the Magnificent Mile, a more convenient location for its growing clientele.
 Brian and Joanne continue working to improve and uphold ethical standards in the jewelry industry and raising public awareness.
 Through numerous published pieces and speaking engagements, Brian encourages other jewelers and their clients to embrace humanitarian and environmental concerns.

 Continuing their work to raise attention to critical issues in Africa, Leber Jeweler Inc leads an effort to have Zimbabwe removed from the Kimberley Process because of widespread human rights abuses.
 Brian Leber also engages with lawmakers on the Conflict Minerals Trade Act, which will regulate the flow of illicit gold from the Democratic Republic of Congo.
 Simultaneously, Leber Jeweler Inc continues their multi-year effort on numerous developmental projects they have launched in several sub-Saharan African countries.

 With media coverage highlighting the work of Brian Leber, including reports by 60 Minutes, National Public Radio, and Voice of America,Leber Jeweler Inc remains engaged in a number of critical gem and jewelry-related issues in sub-Saharan Africa and Asia.
 The company continues to grow as they remain one of the leading jewelry stores in Chicago.

 Brian Leber and Leber Jeweler Inc expand advocacy efforts to cover topics including health concerns related to silicosis-striken gem cutters in India and China.
 In addition, work continues on issues like Burma’s gem sector, with ongoing advocacy in Washington DC and speaking engagements at policy institutions including the Chicago Council on Global Affairs.